 I have been a licensed clinical social worker in the state of California, specializing in individual and relationship therapy, since 1983 (LCSW #L10609.
 Click here to verify my license status).
 I received my masters (1977) and my doctorate (1983) in Social Welfare from the University of California at Berkeley.
-I maintain a private practice in Rohnert Park, California and online in California and Florida.
+I also have a certificate (#45) in telehealth from Florida that allows me to do online therapy with Florida residents only.
+I only work online in California and Florida.

 I describe my style as informal but professional.
 I am not a blank screen therapist.
 I have learned that while the primary focus of therapy is on your needs, that my most successful work is when I bring my full self to the work.
 There’s a place for humor, for tears, for reflections on current political events.
 As a musician, I have a special fondness for bringing music into therapy as I believe music is a special language of its own.
 So feel free to bring your instrument, or to sing a song.